paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-045-miscellaneous-intelligence-community-authorities.md

 Section 601, referred to in subsec. (c), means section 601 of Pub.
 L. 103–359, title VI, Oct.
 14, 1994, 108 Stat.
 3431, which is not classified to the Code.

 #### Codification
-Section was formerly classified to section 403–2b of chapter 15 of this title prior to editorial reclassification and renumbering in chapter 45 of this title.
+Section was formerly classified to [section 403–2b of this title](./chapter-015-national-security.md#section-403-2b) prior to editorial reclassification and renumbering as this section.

 #### Amendments
 2010—Subsecs. (a)(2), (b)(1), (2)(A), (B).
 Pub.
 L. 111–259, § 809(1), (2)(A), (B), substituted “Director of National Intelligence” for “Director of Central Intelligence”.